 They can’t say that they don’t care about Xena, as all of these people like Tabetha Wallace, Whovian Feminism and Caitlin Moran claim to care so much about strong roles for women on tv.
-So I assume that they would care just a little bit about the return of a female character so iconic she had a planet named after her’s return to tv ?
+So I assume that they would know just a little bit about a female character so iconic she had a a planet named after her?

 However they didn’t campaign for a gay, black male Xena, because again all they actually cared about was in taking a role away from men.

 A male Xena would rightfully be viewed as a stupid idea by the mainstream media, whilst a female Doctor, though being every bit as stupid an idea, is hailed as a great thing because its seen as a way to kick male geek culture, and male viewers in general in the teeth.